-The common type of the skin rash called miliaria is sometimes referred to as prickly heat, or a heat rash, or a sweat rash.
-Miliaria occurs in some people when they sweat a lot.
+Heat rash is one of the most common types of the skin rash, and it's also known as miliaria, prickly heat, or a sweat rash.
+Heat rash occurs in some people when they sweat a lot.
 It can be very itchy.
 It is due to a blockage of the sweat ducts which causes sweat to seep into the skin cells.
 The main treatment is to keep cool as much as possible.

 What is heat rash?

-Miliaria is a rash that develops in some people when they sweat more than usual.
+Heat rash (miliaria) is a skin problem that develops in some people when they sweat more than usual.
 The rash is also sometimes called prickly heat, or a heat rash, or a sweat rash.
 It is not usually serious but it can be itchy and uncomfortable.

 What causes heat rash?

-Prickly heat (miliaria) is due to blockage of sweat ducts.
+Heat rash or prickly heat (miliaria) is due to blockage of sweat ducts.
 You have thousands of sweat glands that lie just under the skin surface.
 These glands make sweat which travels down the sweat duct to the skin surface.
 If the sweat duct is blocked, the sweat seeps into the nearby skin.
-This causes tiny pockets of swelling (inflammation) which cause the rash.
+This causes tiny pockets of swelling (inflammation) which cause the heat rash.

 What blocks the sweat ducts?